Cathie Hatrick-Anderson here...

 Shesa Faint Echo AKA Cachina

 I purchased this lovely APHA paint as a un started two year old.
 I started her at my farm at a colt start clinic along with two other young horses.
 She has been an amazing horse.
-She does parades, cowboy mounted shooting, versatility, team penning, she is also trained to drive.
-She was gone for 4 years and at 13 years old I am happy to say she's back.
+She does parades, versatility, team penning, driving in a cart and sleigh.
+She brought me to a Ladies 3 in Cowboy Mounted Shooting.
+She was gone for 4 years, sat mostly idle.
+Took me over a year to get her back to normal, at 13 years old she had become afraid of everything including people.
 Click here to see her other talent.
+2015 at her first shoot since coming back to Bobcat Farm we won our class at the New Hampshire State Shoot.